alexandergall/ALX/README.md

    * Proceed as for an [upgrade](#upgrading).
 In this case, the upgrade command will fail with an error saying that `nixpkgs not available, can't compare versions.
 Use -f to force installation`.
-This is because `nix-channel --remove nixos` has effctively removed the nixpkgs sources from the standard search path (`NIX_PATH`).
+This is because `nix-channel --remove nixos` has effectively removed the nixpkgs sources from the standard search path (`NIX_PATH`).
 Use `alx-upgrade -f` to force the upgrade as instructed.